justktln2/ciMIST/README.md

 - predict local entropies consistent with experimentally-probed dynamics (NMR, HDX)
 - identify allosteric hotspots consistent with mutagenesis
 - provide thermodynamically quantifiable insight into mechanisms hidden in conformational entropy
+- facilitate the visual interpretation of molecular dynamics trajectories

 ### How it works
 1. The trajectory is transformed to internal coordinates with [nerfax](https://github.com/PeptoneLtd/nerfax).